Kim Palermo CPDT-KA, CCUI

 But as 2012 kicked off and BlueDog had grown to the point where Kim needed her business partner full-time, he took the leap and quit his job as an IT recruiting manager and joined the BlueDog management team.
 He hasn’t looked back and loves the job of running the family business with Kim.

-When Chris is not working on the business, he volunteers and serves on the board of directors as Vice President of The North Andover Merchants Association.
-He enjoys expanding his knowledge about dogs by attending training seminars and of occasionally taking classes with his dogs.
+When Chris is not teaching classes or working on the business, he volunteers with the North Andover Merchants Association.
+He enjoys expanding his knowledge about dogs by attending training seminars and occasionally taking classes with his dogs.
 During his free time he enjoys beekeeping, gardening and woodworking.

 Why the Name “BlueDog?”